dylancorvidae/TheSanchezPersonalityExperiment/README.md

 I just learned about using SCSS to create fluid typography using calc and viewport units which would create a more fluid change in the dynamic responsiveness of the fonts which would be nice.
 The font jumps around too much at different media query sizes for my liking.

+It would be fun to have the login/sign-up portal enlarge on submit to engulf the whole screen and then shrink back down leaving the user to start the quiz that way.
+I'm not sure how I'd go about doing that but it would be a fun challenge and a cool user interaction.

 6. How do I run this code on my own webserver so I can try it out?

 Required installations needed to run app:
 Node.js and npm both are installed together via Node.js installer found here https://nodejs.org/en/download/

 1. Clone the Github repository to local drive